MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XIV-Equal-Employment-Opportunity-Commission/part-1601-Procedural-Regulations/subpart-G-FEP-Agency-Designation-Procedures/section-1601.78.md

 ##### § 1601.78 Evaluation of designated FEP agencies certified by the Commission. #####

-Link to an amendment published at 85 FR 65219, Oct.
-15, 2020.

-To assure that designated FEP agencies certified by the Commission, as provided in § 1601.75 of this part, continue to maintain performance consistent with the Commission's Substantial Weight Review Procedures (EEOC Order 916), the Commission shall provide for the evaluation of such agencies as follows:
+To assure that designated FEP agencies certified by the Commission, as provided in § 1601.75 of this part, continue to maintain performance consistent with the Commission's Substantial Weight Review Procedures, the Commission shall provide for the evaluation of such agencies as follows:

 (a) Each designated FEP agency certified by the Commission shall be evaluated at least once every 3 years; and